 Dining options include 12 different venues such as a teppanyaki restaurant, sushi bar, American-style steakhouse, and a branch of the Italian chain Eataly.
 The café on the promenade is open 24-hours a day and the main buffet features a variety of cuisines.

 Meraviglia is scheduled for delivery in June 2017.
-It is the first of a brand new class of ship at MSC Cruises.
+It is the first of a brand new class of ships.
 The second in the series will debut in early 2019 with a pair of larger “Meraviglia Plus” vessels coming in late 2019 and 2020.

 At the time of her debut in 2017, Meraviglia is expected to be the seventh largest cruise ship in the world.
 It will sail seven-night Mediterranean itineraries from Genoa, Italy starting on June 11, 2017.